pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 all the transformations for that theme at once.
-But as I wrote, it became clear over the course of actually *doing* a reduction, then we often bounce around between transformations, and it usually does not end up being nicely grouped with all transformatiosn for one theme colocated in time.
+But as I wrote, it became clear over the course of actually *doing* a reduction, then we often bounce around between transformations, and it usually does not end up being nicely grouped with all transformations for one theme colocated in time.
 So rather than using that hierarchical presentation, I am instead just going to try to *mention* the grouping by marking each as